yBullyy/yBully/README.md

 Before starting with installation you would require to setup a [firebase project](https://firebase.google.com/).

+Also you need yBully's websocket running.
+For this clone this [project](https://github.com/yBullyy/yBully-websocket.git) and run it.

-Once the firebase project is ready, follow below steps.
+Once above thing are done, follow below steps.

 1. Clone this repository `git clone https://github.com/yBullyy/yBully.git`.
 2. Create env.js file inside `ybully/src/` directory.